 Clothes Closet (Mansfield), Park Avenue Baptist Church, 296 Park Avenue West;

-Clothes Closet (Shiloh), Plymouth-Shiloh Ecumenical Church Council, 26 Mechanics St.;
+Clothes Closet and free vouchers are at Plymouth-Shiloh Ecumenical Church Council, 26 Mechanics St.

 Clothes Line, Bellville Presbyterian Church, Bellville;